 Can I visit UNESCO heritage sites in the UAE?

-You can visit some of the heritage sites like Al Ain Oasis and Hili Archaeological Park.
-Others may have been sealed off from visitors as part of preservation efforts.
+You can visit some of the heritage sites like the Al Ain Oasis and Hili Archaeological Park.
+Others may be sealed off from visitors as part of preservation efforts.

 What are the historical areas in Dubai?